 - 27 video sequences

 - About 1,500 audio clips (mostly spoken words—Japanese or Indonesian)

 - 60+ images

 Titles include narrative nonfiction and fiction for tweens and teens and books of games and activities for all ages.
 Whatever the topic and medium, I love to tell a great story.

-This bestselling, well-reviewed board game reached classic status: 16 years in print!
-In addition to the dozen board games I developed from idea to store shelf, I've created hundreds of casual and learning games, print and digital.
+My bestselling, well-reviewed board game.
+I've created hundreds of casual and learning games, print and digital.

 "Thank YOU, Lorri.
 You've been an incredible asset to the project.
 Your wealth of prior experience, creativity, and collaborative spirit are just a few reasons why it's been so great to work with you."

 —Betty Hayes, Arizona State University, "Gram's House" story-game research project for teaching computer science concepts to middle school girls